 Raised Bed Gardens

-Your flowers and vegetables will be amazingly attractive, when they make
+Flowers and vegetables are amazingly attractive, when they make themselves

 Raised bed gardening is a great way to grow almost all of your favorite flowers,